Shareware for Dallas 1-Wire DS2408 Digital i/o on MicroLan.

 "Now" is always at the right hand edge.
 As time passes, the display scrolls to the left.
 (The green line is gradually lost.)

-The rows can be re-labelled just by editing the ini file (and re-running the program.)
+The rows can be re-labeled just by editing the ini file (and re-running the program.)
 The screenshot you see is real data taken from a home heating system.
 Blue regions represent the heat being off; red shows the heat on.
 The heat has not been on in the office; in "KBD" it has been switching on briefly about twice an hour.
 The vertical blue bar marks midnight; the vertical green bars mark 2am, 4am, 6am, etc. The program was started at about 11am the day before the plot shown, and the screenshot was saved at about 7am.

 Note that in almost every case, the red bars do not extend across the whole vertical width of the bar they are part of.
 When the red bar extends half way across the bar, it is saying that the heat was on for about half the time represented by that narrow sliver of the bar.
 Only in the Kitchen and Living Room was the heat on for almost all of any measuring period, for any time covering the whole of a column of a bar.